 (Two examples of tags required for access to the Team hospitality area: the tag for the Honda HRC Team and the LCR Honda Team.)

 How to buy a paddock pass and paddock pass cost.
 Or maybe not.

 The second crucial issue to point out relates to where paddock passes are purchased.
 Let’s now bring this never-ending story to a conclusion: paddock passes are not for sale and they do not have a cost as they are work tools given free of charge to those who need one, i.e. teams, journalists and photographers (who have media passes), operators, agencies, technicians and so on.

 There is plenty of self-styled sellers on the Internet pretending they can sell paddock passes for the Grand Prix races of Misano or Mugello at very high costs.
 The same applies to ever untamed touts outside the gates of the racing circuits who buy and sell paddock passes for sound money.
 Needless to say, our suggestion is that you keep away from this type of transactions.

 One of the existing risks is to purchase passes (through the above-mentioned back doors) that have already been “scanned” and would therefore fail the gate check.
 All pass holders, of any type whatsoever, are compelled to scan the pass whenever they go in and out of the MotoGP paddock using the supplied scanners that are operated by racing track staff.
 In doing so, the central system designed to manage accesses “knows” which passes (and individuals) are either in or out of the paddock.
 Anyone trying to enter the paddock with a pass that is still recorded as “in” in the system would be immediately stopped by security staff and the pass would be cancelled for the entire duration of the Grand Prix.

-For questions and enquiries, you can always reach us at email@example.com
+For any Vip Village related needs you can contact us at email@example.com